They are bony projections that develop at the edges of bones, usually where two bones meet.

 Foraminotomy or Foraminectomy:

-A foraminotomy is a decompression surgery performed to increase the space of the foramen and hollow the passage where the nerve roots leave the spinal canal.
+A foraminotomy is a decompression surgery performed to increase the foramen space and hollow the passage where the nerve roots leave the spinal canal.

-The procedure involves the removal of bone or tissue that obstructs the neuroforamen and compresses the nerve roots, which is causing inflammation and radiating pain.
+The procedure involves the removal of bone or tissue that obstructs the neuroforamen and compresses the nerve roots, which causes inflammation and radiating pain.